kodexlab/eleve/docs/storage.rst

 ------------------------------

 Two implementations of disk storage are provided: :class:`eleve.leveldb.LeveldbStorage` and :class:`eleve.c_leveldb.cleveldb.LeveldbStorage`.
-The former is writen in Python (for eleve parts) and use generic leveldb wrapper `plyvel <https://plyvel.readthedocs.org/>`_, the latter is fully writen in C++ and directly use  leveldb C++ API.
+The former is written in Python (for eleve parts) and use a generic leveldb wrapper `plyvel <https://plyvel.readthedocs.org/>`_, the latter is fully written in C++ and directly uses leveldb C++ API.

-C++ version is a bit faster and more efficient than python version.
+C++ version is a bit faster and more efficient than the Python version.

 .. note:: If you want to import and use explicitely Python or C++ implementation of disk storage, you can import it with the following alias::